 - Flexible start dates allow you to apply throughout the year

 - Assessments carried out in Autumn, Spring and Summer Terms

 This course is perfect for unqualified teachers in maintained or independent schools who teach the English curriculum in primary, secondary, middle or Preparatory age ranges.

 The University of Cumbria is are the largest provider of initial teacher training in the UK, take advantage of our straightforward and supportive route to achieve QTS and help advance your career.

 This course is an ideal way to secure Qualified Teacher Status while continuing to teach in your own school.
 Many very experienced but underqualified teachers find the lack of QTS limits their job prospects, so don't let your career be limited from under-qualification.

-This route will help you to demonstrate the professional understanding and skills necessary to meet QTS standards, evaluate your current practice and support your continuing professional development.
+This route will demonstrate the professional understanding and skills necessary to meet QTS standards, evaluate your current practice and support your continuing professional development.